WILL SOCIAL SECURITY BENEFITS INCREASE?

 SSI payments in 2023 will be $914 for an individual and $1371 for an eligible couple.
 These amounts do not reflect any deductions for in-kind income, housing, or any state additions to the monthly payment.

-If you receive SSI payments, even if your mental or physical condition gets worse, you cannot get more SSI money than what the program pays.
+If you receive SSI payments, even if your mental or physical condition gets worse, then you cannot get a higher amount of SSI money.
 Therefore, without any deductions, as an individual you will receive $914 per month in 2023.
-SSI eligibility is based on your disability status and the amount of your income and assets.
-If you qualify for the benefit, your monthly payment only goes up if the government gives a cost of living increase.
-However, if your circumstances change, like getting married, you SSI benefits may cease.
-To find out more information about what happens to SSI benefits when you get married, read here.
+The SSI program is based on your disability status and the amount of your income and assets.
+If you qualify for benefits, then your monthly payment only goes up if the government gives a cost of living increase.
+However, if your circumstances change, like you get married, then your SSI benefits may cease.
+Learn what happens to SSI benefits when you get married.

 SSDI BENEFITS CONVERT INTO RETIREMENT BENEFITS, BUT THEY DO NOT INCREASE

-You need to understand that your Social Security Disability benefits do convert to Social Security Retirement benefits once you reach your full retirement age.
+You need to understand that your SSD benefits do convert to Social Security Retirement benefits once you reach your full retirement age.
 However, your monthly benefit will not change.
 You will continue to receive the same amount of money in your monthly check.

-Also, you do not need to do anything in order to receive your retirement benefits.
+Also, you do not need to do anything to receive your retirement benefits.
 The SSA will simply change your SSDI benefit into a retirement benefit once you reach full retirement age.
-When you reach that age, however, can vary depending on the year in which you were born.
+However, not everyone’s retirement age is the same.

 YOUR FULL RETIREMENT BENEFIT IS THE SAME AMOUNT AS YOUR SSDI BENEFIT